 There are many reasons to travel to Guyana.
 Nestled between Brazil, Venezuela and Suriname, in South America, this country has a lot to offer to anybody who loves raw adventure.
-It is incredibly authentic – and that’s perhaps what I enjoyed the most about it.
+It is incredibly authentic – and that’s perhaps what you’ll enjoy the most about it.
 In a way, it reminded me of Nicaragua, for it has yet to be polished up for mass tourism.
-And that’s a good thing, in my opinion.
+And that’s a good thing.

-Another reason why I loved Guyana is its unique mixture of cultures – Caribbean on the coast, Amerindian and indigenous on the Amazonian interior.
-If Georgetown, the busy capital, is the place to be to party, the interior areas such as Rupununi are perfect to appreciate the untouched nature and wildlife of Guyana – actually, this is one of the ultimate things to do in Guyana.
+Guyana is a unique mixture of cultures – Caribbean on the coast, Amerindian and indigenous on the Amazonian interior.
+If Georgetown, the busy capital, is the place to be to party, the interior areas such as Rupununi are perfect to appreciate the untouched nature and wildlife of Guyana.

 The bonus?
-As it is an English speaking country, visiting Guyana is incredibly easy.
+As it is an English speaking country, traveling around Guyana is incredibly easy.
 No need to worry about communicating with the locals – who, by the way, are truly kind and welcoming!